It is a type of head and neck cancer and is often treated similarly to other head and neck cancers.

-- Pain in the neck that does not go away
+- Pain in the neck or ear that does not go away

-Having any of these symptoms does not mean that a person has mouth cancer, but it is worth checking with the doctor.
+Having any of these symptoms does not mean that a person has mouth cancer, but it is worth checking with a doctor.

 The exact cause of the mutations is unknown, but there is evidence that certain risk factors increase the chance of mouth cancer developing.

-Tobacco and alcohol use are important risk factors for mouth cancer.
+Tobacco and alcohol use are prominent risk factors for mouth cancer.

 Smokers are three times more likely than nonsmokers to develop mouth cancer, and people who smoke and drink alcohol have up to 30 times higher risk than those who do not smoke and drink.

 - Ultraviolet exposure on the lips, from the sun, sunlamps, or sunbeds